Skip to main content

 Consider insurance through super

 Most super funds offer life, total and permanent disability (TPD) and income protection insurance.
-The insurance pays your beneficiaries of you die and/or pays you if you're unable to work.

-You can choose whether or not to have insurance.
-The cost depends on the type of insurance you choose, as well as things like how much you’re insured for, your age, and occupation.
-Your super fund deducts the cost of insurance from your super balance.
+You can choose whether to have insurance through super.
+The cost depends on things like the type of cover, how much you’re insured for, your age, and your occupation.

 Find out more about insurance in super.